New media campus for Axel springer by Ole Scheeren “Collaborative Cloud”

 Retail and catering services are on the public levels.
 A partly sunken concrete streetscape is intertwined along with exhibition and gathering spaces to mimic the character of Berlin streets and create spaces for a multitude of urban activities.
 The plinth also holds extensive gardens and a rooftop garden provides area for events and views of around Berlin.

 The underground levels take care of parking.
 The spatial analysis shows strong and simple zoning with complex arrangement of spaces, thus the building stands like a beacon of transparency and integration.
+The architect description comes after the jump.

 By Akansha Gupta